QPay is a money app designed to help students create smarter spending habits and track their payments anywhere and everywhere.

 They are also planning to expand on their in-app features by adding smart budgeting and goal-based tools to their existing suite of features.

-The QPay app, QPay Swipe, is where all the spending action happens and it comes with a few notable features which could tempt you to jump on board.
+The QPay app is where all the spending action happens and it comes with a few notable features which could tempt you to jump on board.

-With QPay you have the opportunity to grab discounts with participating partners every time you use the prepaid QPay card at particular restaurants, cafes and stores - all which can be seen through the QPay Swipe app.
+With QPay you have the opportunity to receive cashback with certain partnering brands every time you use the prepaid QPay card at particular restaurants and stores - all which can be seen through the QPay app.

 QPay have removed “pending” charges so that you know what your real balance is all the time.
 You can also opt to receive alerts on purchases so that you’re constantly in the know about where you money is going.